opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ## RCFSummarize

 RCFSummarize is a clustering algorithm based on the Clustering Using REpresentatives (CURE) algorithm.
-Compared to [k-means](#k-means), which uses random iterations to cluster, RCFSummarize uses a hierarchical-based clustering technique.
-The algorithm starts, with a set of randomly selected centroids larger than the centroid’s ground-truth distribution.
+Compared to [k-means](#k-means), which uses random iterations to cluster, RCFSummarize uses a hierarchical clustering technique.
+The algorithm starts, with a set of randomly selected centroids larger than the centroids' ground truth distribution.
 During iteration, centroid pairs too close to each other automatically merge.
-Therefore, the number of centroids (`max_k`) converge to a rational number of clusters that fits ground-truth, as opposed to a fixed `k` number of clusters.
+Therefore, the number of centroids (`max_k`) converge to a rational number of clusters that fits ground truth, as opposed to a fixed `k` number of clusters.

 ### Parameters